 Second, wrestling is very tiring.
 A match can last for five rounds, and wrestlers often expend a lot of energy trying to take their opponents down.
 This can be very draining for an opponent who isn’t used to this type of activity, and it can give the wrestler an advantage as the fight goes on.
 As Khabib noted: He was “drowning” his opponents by taking them down and controlling them on the ground.

 Wrestling is also effective because it’s very versatile.
-A wrestler can use his grappling skills to defeat an opponent by submission, or he can use them to control an opponent and grind out a decision victory.
+A wrestler can use his grappling skills to defeat an opponent by submission or use them to control an opponent and grind out a decision victory.
 This versatility makes wrestling a dangerous martial art for any opponent, and it’s one of the reasons why it’s been so successful in MMA.

 Lastly, wrestling teaches fighters how to control their opponents and maintain top positions.
 This is important because it allows a wrestler to avoid submission attempts and stay safe on the ground.
 Wrestling also allows the fighter to gain top position and ground-and-pound an opponent, which can be very effective in finishing a fight.